-Here are some factors to consider as a landlord when determining how you’d like to collect rent from your tenant:
+Here are some factors to consider as a landlord when determining how you’d like to collect rent from your resident:

-You can have tenants bring or mail money orders or checks if they’re not in our ACH or online bill pay system.
+You can have residents bring or mail money orders or checks if they’re not in our ACH or online bill pay system.

-At Evernest, approximately 25% of our tenants are on ACH to withdraw money directly from a tenant’s bank account.
+At Evernest, approximately 25% of our residents are on ACH to withdraw money directly from a resident’s bank account.
 We are constantly thinking about how we can increase that percentage to 100%

 If you manage your property yourself, there are many options to consider.
 Unless you just like being old-fashioned and enjoy taking time out of your day to take paper checks to the bank, you will want to find a digital option for rent collection.

-The late fee is 10% of the total monthly rent, which is sufficient to motivate most tenants to pay on time.
-There are circumstances beyond the control of your tenant that you’ll want to take into consideration.
+The late fee is 10% of the total monthly rent, which is sufficient to motivate most residents to pay on time.
+There are circumstances beyond the control of your resident that you’ll want to take into consideration.
 Most landlords take them on a case-by-case basis.
 But when late payment becomes a habit… It’s usually not good news.

-A strong tenant is hard to find.
+A strong resident is hard to find.
 When you do find one, let them know you appreciate them.
 What does “celebrate” mean?
 To a property management company, it may mean:

 Managing a rental property is not a “set it and forget it” type of investment.
 You own a physical asset and, unfortunately, we live in a world where things tend to move from order to chaos.

-Therefore, keeping an open line of communication with your tenants is necessary.
+Therefore, keeping an open line of communication with your residents is necessary.
 Not only that, but this will also foster a better relationship, which will make things run more smoothly for everyone.

 No matter how good of shape your house is in, there will almost always be maintenance issues during the lease term.